evaera/roblox-lua-promise/lib/README.md

           type:
             kind: function
             params: "...: ...any?"
-        - name: selfValue
-          type: any?
-          desc: This value will be prepended to the arguments list given to the curried function.
-This can be used to lock a method to a single instance.
-Otherwise, you can pass the self value before the argument list.
       returns:
         - desc: The function acts like the passed function but now returns a Promise of its return values.
           type: